digital-land/technical-documentation/docs/development/live-service/raise-a-request.md

+---
-# Raising a Live Service Request
+title: Raising a Live Service Request
+---

 To notify the team of any issues, please post the detail in the planning-data-team slack channel and notify the Tech Lead, Product Manager and the Delivery Manager.
 It's imperative, there is enough information to be enable us to raise a meaningful card - see below for the level of information that may be required.